- 15 Dec 2023

 Comparison of Sector and Cluster Coordination according to the Context:

-Government leadership continues.
+Sector: Government coordination capacity is adequate | Government provides leadership.
+International partners may reinforce the government’s coordination capacity. | Government leadership continues.
 Humanitarian coordination structures may transition to recovery and to development structures.
-Inter-national actors withdraw or support recovery and help to prepare for future crises.
+Inter-national actors withdraw or support recovery and help to prepare for future crises. |

-Clusters are de-activated or devolve to national emergency or recovery and development coordination structures, where appropriate and possible.
-Government coordination is strengthened, where appropriate and possible.
+Cluster: Government coordination capacity is limited or constrained | Clusters are activated where needed.
+Where appropriate and possible, co-leadership with government bodies and NGO partners is strongly encouraged. | Clusters are de-activated or devolve to national emergency or recovery and development coordination structures, where appropriate and possible.
+Government coordination is strengthened, where appropriate and possible. |

 Source: Adapted from the Cluster Coordination Reference Module (IASC, 2015), p 7.